- Room: 3.08, third floor, Faculty of Arts Building

 - Dave Steele, 'Crowds in Nineteenth-Century political culture'

-- Amy Galvin-Elliott, 'From Suffragette to Citizen' (collaborative doctoral award with the Parliamentary Archives - co-supervision)
+- Dr Amy Galvin, 'From Suffragette to Citizen' (collaborative doctoral award with the Parliamentary Archives - co-supervision)

-- Natalie Hanley Smith, 'The Menage a trois in early nineteenth century Britain'
+- Dr Natalie Hanley Smith, 'The Menage a trois in early nineteenth century Britain'

 - John Wilmot, 'Dispensaries in the West Midlands' (co-supervision)